mhweiner/jsout/README.md

 A Syslog-compatible, small, and simple logger for Typescript/Javascript Node.js projects.
 Sponsored by [Aeroview](https://aeroview.io).

 **🔒 Structured Logs**
-- Supports both human-readable CLI output and JSON output for log aggregation into services like Sumo Logic, New Relic, Datadog, and Aeroview.
+- Supports both human-readable CLI output and JSON output for log aggregation into services like [Aeroview](https://aeroview.io) and [CloudWatch](https://aws.amazon.com/cloudwatch/).
+- JSON output is structured and easy to parse, making it ideal for log aggregation and analysis.
+- Supports [`Error.cause`](https://medium.com/ovrsea/power-up-your-node-js-debugging-and-error-handling-with-the-new-error-cause-feature-4136c563126a), for easy-to-read traces across multiple layers of your application.

 **✅ Syslog Compatible**